 How often should your users see this survey?
 Select how many times you want your users to see it.
 You can show it to users only once, or choose a limit per number of days.
 If they dismiss it twice, they won’t see it again, because we don’t want to annoy them.

 Segmentation and survey ideas

-Now that you know how to use Instabug’s segmentation and targeting features, here are a few examples of the things you can do with them.
+Now that you know how to use Instabug’s segmentation features and how to target a mobile app survey, here are a few examples of the things you can do with them.
 Survey questions and audiences should always be tailored to your own goals, but you can use these for inspiration.